A novel thirty years in the making

 What file do readers receive?

 The download can point to a chapter sample now or the full beta manuscript later.
-You control that file from the PHP config.
+The file is controlled from the PHP config, so the page can evolve with the book.

 How private is access?